 - a.
 Any complaints about the conduct of candidates and their supporters must be made in writing in the time specified by the elections schedule. - b.
 The Returning Officer shall make a ruling on the matter within 24 hours upon receipt of the complaint.
-The Returning Officer may give the alleged candidate the right of reply before making a ruling.
-Complainants may remain anonymous should they wish. - c.
-The Returning Officer may take any of the following disciplinary actions: - i. oral or written warning - ii. reduction in available campaign budget - iii. ban on the use of certain campaign materials - iv. disqualification of a candidate - v. declare the election null and void - vi. refer the matter to the Union disciplinary procedures - vii. a combination of the above may be imposed. - 13.
+The Returning Officer The Deputy Returning Officer, in consultation with the Returning Officer as appropriate, shall make a ruling on the matter within 48 hours of receipt of the complaint.
+They may give the alleged candidate the right of reply before making a ruling.
+Complainants may remain anonymous should they wish.

+- c.
+The Returning Officer may take any of the following disciplinary actions: - i. oral or written warning - ii. reduction in available campaign budget - iii. ban on the use of certain campaign materials - iv. disqualification of a candidate - v. declare the election null and void - vi. refer the matter to the Union disciplinary procedures - vii. a combination of the above may be imposed.

 The ruling of the Returning Officer is final; however, complaints about the conduct of the Returning Officer may be made to the Board of Trustees.